-(b) Messages applying to the applications listed below shall be recorded.
-Applications without the asterisk with an () shall be recorded only as far as is practicable given the architecture of the system.
+(2) Messages applying to the applications listed below shall be recorded.
+Applications without the asterisk (\) are mandatory applications which shall be recorded regardless of the system complexity.
+Applications with an (\) shall be recorded only as far as is practicable given the architecture of the system.